Loading your recommendations…

 16. ATC’s community of businesses contributes to quality of life for residents, workers and even visitors, with Kate’s Korner, an early childhood learning center offering daycare and preschool services to children aged six weeks to five years, even a membership-based night drop-off program to allow parents to enjoy a child-free evening.
 Campus learning opportunities don’t stop there.
 Cristo Rey Research Triangle High School offers a career-focused approach to high school education and Durham Tech’s ATC location is home to its Culinary Arts program.

 17. For anyone looking for a great workout while living in, working in or visiting ATC, YMCA of the Triangle has a location on the campus and guest day passes are available to purchase for visitors working out with members.
-Yoga Off East will open a new, expanded studio with infrared heated classes, yoga for kids and more in fall 2024.
+Yoga Off East relocated from its original Ninth Street location to an expanded studio with daily classes and other offerings like sound baths, infrared heated classes, yoga for kids, a tea bar and more.

 18. Looking for a gift or Durham memento?
 Parker and Otis is a can’t miss stop for cards, gifts for kids, an amazing selection of cookbooks, barware and Durham merch and throwback candies.
 Its sister shop, Parker Paper Company, is just across Blackwell Street and has all the goods to satisfy the most organized journal writer, note taker or sketch artist.